-You may also export (exporting) a subroutine to make it available to another scope.
+You may also export a subroutine to make it available to another scope.

 Perl 6 subroutines are objects.
 You can pass them around and store them in data structures just as you can do with any other piece of data.
-Programming language designers often call these first-class subroutines; they are as fundamental to and usable from the language as are hashes or arrays.
+Programming language designers often call these first-class subroutines; they are as fundamental to the language as hashes or arrays are.